TVAfrica: Programming

 Educational programming started in line with the move to Morningside.
 Titled African Learning Channel, inserted in the children's slot K Club, this consisted of a pre-recorded curriculum slot followed by a second slot where teacher-presenter William Smith answered questions related to school subjects live by telephone.
 The five targets of the initial phase were Uganda, Malawi, Tanzania, Rwanda and Botswana.
 The pre-requisite for taking part involved access to a TVA affiliate and a phone line.
 Initially these broadcasts were aimed at Tanzania (East feed) and Botswana (South feed).
 A Tanzanian commercial company had signed an agreement to sponsor the telephones and television sets enabling children to phone to the presenter.
 The project followed a two-week experiment that started on 13 March.

 The network carried the 2002 FIFA World Cup having spent $1.5 million.

 A celebrity cooking show (Taste of Africa) was added in October 2002.
 The show was presented by Tich Mataz and filmed on location in ten countries, with each episode having a guest star from the specific country.

 Overnight simulcasts of BBC World were added to the feeds (and subsequently its affiliates) in January 2003.
 At the time, the network covered seven million households.

 On 11 August 2002, Guinness TV specials started on TVAfrica, aired on Sundays in the English feeds and Fridays on the French feed.
 The three-hour programming block aired from 8pm to 11pm and consisted of a mixture of documentaries and feature films.
 The first slot was given to biographical documentaries about success stories, the second slot covered current affairs docu-dramas and the third slot consisted of feature films, such as The Pelican Brief and The Bodyguard.
+Negotiations were underway in December 2002 to air the League of Wales on the network, negotiated by John Fashanu.
+The cause was the influx of Nigerian players entering the league.

 In its last year on air, the network grabbed the rights to the Brazilian national football championship's 2003 season.
+The Anglophone feeds aired two matches and the Francophone feed one match.
+In late May, network executive Naomi Agaba reported that the weekly 9-10pm timeslot was doing well, with the introduction of series such as Friends, I'll Fly Away and Gabriel's Fire.
+This replaced the local programming slot, which moved to an earlier timeslot (7-8pm).
+Soaps aired at 8-9pm on weeknights, these at the time were Loving and Generations.
+ER aired on weekends.
+It also started carrying This Week, a current affairs programme from the BBC.

 In July 2003, TVAfrica signed an agreement with Nigerian company Wale Adenuga Productions to distribute its series Odd World.

 After the closure of TVAfrica, Africa Business Tonight was outsourced to African Business Channel, owners of Summit Television in South Africa, and was carried by one of its successors in Nigeria and Ghana.